QUT-Digital-Observatory/youte/README.md

 #### `--key` (optional)

-The API key to use.
+The API key to use, if you want to use a key not configured with youte.

 #### `--type` (optional)

 Type of Youtube resource to retrieve.
-Can be a comma-separated list of acceptable types, which are `channel`, `playlist`, `video`.
+Can be one type or a comma-separated list of acceptable types, which are `channel`, `playlist`, `video`.

 #### `--order` (optional)